What is that I do?

 What kind of equipment do I currently use?

-While I worked on analogue consoles in the past, I’ve been using digital equipment for almost two decades.
+While I worked with analogue equipment in the past, I’ve been using digital equipment for almost two decades.

 My current studio is centred on my two Focusrite Pro devices.
 Everything is converted from analogue to digital using the Saffire Pro 40.
 The workstation is a maxed out 2015 MacBook Pro i7.